 Terveystalo’s strategy

-Our purpose, “More health for everyone – seamless, compassionate and effective”, guides everything we do.
+Our purpose, “More health for everyone – fluent, caring and effective.”, guides everything we do.

-Our purpose, “More health for everyone – seamless, compassionate and effective.”, guides everything we do.
+Our purpose, “More health for everyone – fluent, caring and effective.”, guides everything we do.
 It reflects our commitment to making healthcare accessible, affordable, and easy to use through technology-enabled efficiency.
 We place increasing emphasis on prevention and actively steer care pathways to improve health outcomes for all customer groups.

 Integrated care and customer value are at the heart of our strategy.
 We develop digital solutions and services that fit into our customers’ everyday lives, making care seamless, compassionate, and effective.
 Our goal is to provide comprehensive health for all customers while managing care pathways in a cost-efficient and impactful way.